The Herb Society

 The members of The Herb Society at the Hoover Historical Center plant, maintain and harvest the gardens.
 March – November, members meet monthly with updates on status of the gardens.
 An educational program is presented at each meeting to enhance their knowledge of plants and gardening.

-They hold workshops creating herbal and floral crafts to sell at the "Unique Boutique" which is held in conjunction with The Herb Society's annual July fund-raiser, the Summer Garden Tea.
+They hold workshops creating herbal and floral crafts to sell at the "Unique Boutique" which is held in conjunction with The Herb Society's annual September fundraiser, the Summer Garden Tea.
 In addition to crafts, the Society's boutique offers unique garden and tea-related items available for purchase, gift baskets and themed baskets for raffles.
 Complimentary guided tours of the herb gardens are also a part of this exclusive event.

 All members must meet the requirements of the organization bylaws and a membership fee is paid annually.